Hartvi/ipalm-database/README.md

   - measurement
   - entries

+## 04/12
+- fixed the setup adding/updating in the measurement uploading section
+- TODO:
+  - extra files uploading
+  - norach - functions to upload: measurements, entries

 ## 04/10
 - updated the database structure to reflect the newer structure according to the thesis
 - added some better validation